Heading 1 ## Heading 2 ### Heading 3 #### Heading 4

-Wrap text with single asterisk or underscore to italicize.
+Wrap text with a single asterisk or underscore to italicize.

 This is a [link text](http://www.example.com) within content.

-The below is how you insert an image on its own line.
-You can also place this image code as the text of a link to make it linked to anthor location.
+Below is how you insert an image on its own line.
+You can also place this image code as the text of a link to make it linked to another location.